CHAI (Cardiovascular Health in Asian Indians) Collaborative

 Riya Pulicharam, MD

-Dr Riya Pulicharam is currently the Chief medical office for Harmonize Health.
-Prior to Harmonize she spent almost 20 years as the National Medical Director for Population Health at HealthCare Partners, Davita Medical group and Optum Health.
+Dr Riya Pulicharam is currently the Chief Medical Officer for Harmonize Health.
+Prior to her current role at Harmonize Health, she spent almost 20 years as the National Medical Director for Population Health at HealthCare Partners, Davita Medical Group and Optum Health.

 Salim S. Virani, MD, Ph.D.